dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 ### Version Numbers matter

 When I made these source code examples, and first wrote this post I was using revision 127 of threejs.
-I do come around to doing a little editing of these posts now and then, and the last time I check that everything was working okay I was using r146.
+I do come around to doing a little editing of these posts now and then, and the last time I check that everything was working okay I was using r146. code breaking changes are made to threejs very often so always be aware of what revision you are using, and also what revision an author of code examples on the open web was using.

 ## 1 - Creating a custom triangle geometry from the ground up starting with position